benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 These `enhancers` are processed in order from top to bottom.
 The `expression` is a line of Python code to run for each trial.
 It has access to buffers declared above in the `readers` section, like `clicked_name`, `correct_target`, and `cue`.

-The `value_name` is the name of the enhancement to add to each trial, with the result of the `expression`.
+The `value_name` is the name of the enhancement to add to each trial, with will hold the result of the `expression`.

-The `when` is another line of Python code that returns `True` or `False`, telling Pyramid whether evaluate the `expression` that follows.
+The `when` is another line of Python code that returns `True` or `False`, telling Pyramid whether evaluate the `expression` that follows, for a given trial.

 In this example:
  1. Annotate every trial as a `complete_trial` or not, based on whether the participant clicked on something.